-After two years of pandemic-related limitations, Iceland is excited to welcome back visitors to their beautiful country.
+After two years of pandemic-related limitations.
 Iceland is one of the most stunning travel destinations in the world.
 It features unique natural beauty that brings visitors from every corner of the globe.
 If you've been considering a journey to Iceland, now is the time to experience the natural splendor and friendly people of this amazing island.

 Iceland is a relatively small country that has been united in preventing the spread of COVID-19 by following a strict testing and tracing protocol throughout the pandemic.
-As of June 1, 2022, critical cases in Iceland have remained low since the country's vaccination initiative began.
 These proactive measures successfully kept infection rates low throughout the pandemic, making Iceland one of the most consistently safe travel destinations on the planet.

 Every country in the world is dealing with COVID-19 in one way or another.
 However, there are a few things that make Iceland a safer place to visit than other countries.